NHSDigital/record-a-vaccination-guidance/app/managing-users.md

 ## Deactivating users

-If a user no longer works at your organisation, you can deactivate their account.
+If a user no longer works at your organisation, you must deactivate their account.

 Select ‘Change’ next to a name on the 'Manage users' screen.
 On the next screen you'll have the option to deactivate the account.

-Deactivated users will not be able to sign in to the Record a vaccination service.
+Deactivated users will no longer be able to sign in to RAVS at your organisation.

+If you deactivate a user who works at several organisations, they will only be deactivated from your organisation.
+Their access to RAVS at other organisations will not change.

 You can reactivate users at any time from the ‘Manage users’ screen.

-## Users across multiple organisations

-To add users to your organisation that are users in another organisation, they’ll need a different email address.
-They need a unique email address for each organisation.